GitVirTer/HAG-XAI/README.md

   Running 'Main_Test_One_Sample_Yolov5s.m' can generate the HAG-XAI saliency map for one sample.
-  The experimental materials and human attention data can be downloaded here: http://guoyang.work/data/Data.zip
+  The experimental materials and human attention data can be downloaded here: http://guoyang.work/data/Data.zip Note that the deep learning toolbox is required for running Matlab codes.

 - 'HAG-XAI_for_ImageClassificationModels': The HAG-XAI training program for image classification models.
   - 'Main_HAGXAI_Train.m' is the training program.